Adam Jones (American football)

-Early years
+Early life

 Jones was born in Atlanta, Georgia, and raised by his mother, Deborah Jones, and his grandmother, Christine Jones.
 His father was killed in a robbery in 1991 at the age of 26.
+Jones' mother gave him the nickname "Pacman" when he was a child, saying that he would change direction as fast as the video game character Pac-Man.
+His nickname was often used more than his given name, to the point where it was represented by a "P" on the back of his Titans jersey.
 As a child growing up in the Sandtown neighborhood of Atlanta, he was coached by longtime Sandtown coach Gary Jones.
 When Jones was a freshman at West Virginia University, his grandmother died of cancer.
 Jones only missed one game of his three-year college career, which was to attend her funeral.
-On the day of the NFL Draft, Jones wore a T-shirt that featured his grandmother's picture.
+On the day of the NFL draft, Jones wore a T-shirt that featured his grandmother's picture.

 Jones attended Westlake High School, in Atlanta, Georgia.
 In 2005, Westlake had the most alumni in the NFL with six players.
 Jones played in the Georgia-Florida all-star game, and was selected as the conference "Player of the Year" following his senior year after totaling 120 tackles, six interceptions and 1,850 rushing yards.

 In addition to his accomplishments in football, Jones also earned All-American honors in basketball and track.
 His basketball team won two state championships.